6 Requirements for schools managing absence

 - the implications for not approving the absence

-- whether an exemption would be appropriate, whereby the school should assist the parent to apply for an exemption.
+- whether an exemption would be appropriate, whereby the school can assist the parent to apply for an exemption.

-In general, it is expected that principals would excuse absences for:
+In general, it is expected that principals would approve absences for:

 - medical and dental appointments, where out of hours appointments are not possible or not appropriate